tidalmigrations/tidalmigrations.github.io/index.md

 ## Utilising the Ping Endpoint
 <font size="3"> <i> /ping </i> </font> <br>

-Varify that your computer is connected to the Tidal API server utlising the `/ping` endpoint.
+Verify that your computer is connected to the Tidal API server utlising the `/ping` endpoint.
 This endpoint can also be used to ensure you are authenticated.

 You will need: